 The Company accounts for acquisitions in accordance with ASC 805, Business Combinations ("ASC 805") and ASC 350, Intangibles- Goodwill and Other ("ASC 350").
 The acquisition method of accounting requires that assets acquired and liabilities assumed be recorded at their fair values on the date of a business acquisition.
 The consolidated financial statements and results of operations reflect an acquired business from the completion date of an acquisition.
 The judgments that the Company makes in determining the estimated fair value assigned to each class of assets acquired and liabilities assumed, as well as asset lives, can materially impact net income in periods following an asset acquisition.
 The Company generally uses either the income, cost or market approach to aid in their conclusions of such fair values and asset lives.
-The income approach presumes that the value of an asset than its replacement or reproduction cost.
+The income approach presumes that the value of an asset can be estimated by the net economic benefit to be received over the life of the asset, discounted to present value.
+The cost approach presumes that investor would pay no more for an asset than its replacement or reproduction cost.
 The market approach estimates value based on what other participants in the market have paid for reasonably similar assets.
 Although each valuation approach is considered in valuing the assets acquired, the approach ultimately selected is based on the characteristics of the asset and the availability of information.

 The Company amortizes finite lived intangible assets over their estimated useful lives, which range between two and five years. as follows:

 Intangible Asset Useful Life

 Customer list 5 years

 Mobile app 3 years

 Non-compete 2 years

 Trade name 5 years

+5 years